The Chronicles of Evil: Plot

-Eventually, Choi confronts Jin Kyu and he reveals that he is not the mastermind but his gay lover who turned out to be Cha Dong-Jae.
+Eventually, Choi confronts Jin Kyu and he reveals that he is not the mastermind, but rather it is his gay lover Cha Dong-Jae.
 Jin Kyu eventually dies of drug overdose.
 Choi pursues Cha Dong-Jae and he reveals that he was the culprit behind the cyanide poisoning and the real son of Kim.
-His mentally disable father was always abused by the employers and customers of the illegal gambling so he decided to kill them all in revenge for the mistreatment by putting cyanide in their drinks.
-His father knows about it but deciding to cover for his son.
-Despite, Cha confessed his crime to the police to save his father, they still arrested and convicted his father anyway due to corruption.
+His mentally disabled father was always abused by the employers and customers of the illegal gambling so he decided to kill them all in revenge for the mistreatment by putting cyanide in their drinks.
+His father knows about it but decided to cover for his son.
+Despite Cha confessing his crime to the police to save his father, they still arrested and convicted his father anyway due to corruption.

-After exposing Choi for the killing of the driver and the corruption Choi has committed in his father's case, Cha demands Choi to kill him as he has nothing left to live for.
-Feeling guilty, Choi decides not to kill Cha and decides to turn himself in to clear Cha's father name but Cha committed suicide nevertheless.
-Choi cries over Cha's body for making him suffered and surrendering himself to the police for his past crime.
+After exposing Choi for the killing of the driver and the corruption Choi has committed in his father's case, Cha demands Choi kill him as he has nothing left to live for.
+Feeling guilty, Choi decides not to kill Cha and instead turn himself in to clear Cha's father name, but Cha committed suicide nevertheless.
+Choi cries over Cha's body and surrenders himself to the police for his past crime.